 Care of Lavender Plants

-Care of Lavender Plants.
-Lavender is a perennial shrub that grows between 1 and 3 feet high and 2 to 4 feet...
+Lavender is a perennial shrub that grows between 1 and 3 feet high and 2 to 4 feet in diameter.
+It produces...